 Good Practice: When it Comes to Scope of Practice Do You Know Your Limits?

-Physiotherapists in Alberta are fortunate to have a broadly defined scope of practice statement and are authorized to perform a range of restricted activities.
-As self-regulated professionals, physiotherapists are also required to comply with the Continuing Competence Program and reflect on their practice.
-This includes conducting self assessments and the development of ongoing learning and evaluation plans.
+Physiotherapists in Alberta are fortunate to have a broadly defined scope of practice statement and to be enabled to perform a range of restricted activities as part of their physiotherapy practice.
+However, as self-regulated professionals, physiotherapists are required to comply with Physiotherapy Alberta’s Continuing Competence Program and to reflect on their practice and individual knowledge and skills.
+This includes developing ongoing learning plans to advance those skills.

 The Health Professions Act sets out the scope of physiotherapy practice as follows:

 In their practice, physical therapists do one or more of the following:

 diagnose and treat dysfunction caused by a pain, injury, disease, or condition to develop, maintain, and maximize independence and prevent dysfunction,

 teach, manage, and conduct research in the science, techniques, and practice of physical therapy, and

 Restricted Activities and Supervision

 Whether or not an activity is within the scope of physiotherapy practice, a physiotherapist must only perform those activities that they are competent to perform.
 In addition to being competent in their performance, some restricted activities may only be completed after the physiotherapist has received authorization from Physiotherapy Alberta.

 If you are on the General Register and have developed your skills and competence, you may perform the following activities without additional authorization.